Small Group · Starting Summer 2026

 do i need to leave with a decision about whether to have children?

-yes. the decision has three valid forms. by the end of six weeks, you will have one of these: yes (you know you want to become a parent, and you have a next step), no (you know a childfree life is yours, and you're ready to claim it), or not yet, with a clear next step and a deadline (you still don't know, but you're no longer just waiting. you have a concrete action and a date). that last one is not the same as limbo. it's a plan. all three are real answers. none of them are "i'm still going in circles."
+yes. by week six, you'll have one of these: yes (you want to become a parent and you have a next step), no (a childfree life is yours and you're ready to claim it), or not yet, with a specific next step and a deadline. that last one is a plan, not limbo. all three are real answers.

 how is this different from books like "the baby decision" or self-guided programs?

-books and self-guided programs are valuable. but most people who join this group have already read them. the difference is live conversation with other people navigating the same parenthood ambivalence, guided by a death doula and therapist who has spent 8+ years doing exactly this work. the group dynamic creates something no book can replicate.
+most people who join have already read them. the difference is live conversation with other people in the same place, led by a death doula and therapist with 8+ years in this work. the group creates something no book can.

 is this therapy or coaching?

-neither, exactly. i am a licensed therapist, and this work is deeply therapeutic. but the program is a facilitated group experience, not individual therapy. it may feel therapeutic. it is not a substitute for psychotherapy. if you're already in therapy, this often complements that work beautifully.
+i'm a licensed therapist and this work is deeply therapeutic, but the program is a facilitated group, not individual therapy. if you're already in therapy, this often complements it well.

 what if i already lean strongly yes or no?